> Home

 *Higher output (with better excursion utilization) for sealed, IB, and Dipole subs.

-How is Direct Servo different?
+How is Direct Servo different to other servo subwoofers?

 Our philosophy is to make audio products as simple as they can be.
 Less is more.
 Our subwoofers put as little into the signal path as possible.
 This approach applies to our amplifiers, Direct Servo technology and drivers.
 Most servo subwoofers use an accelerometer, which is another mechanical system with its own limitations.
 Also extensive protection circuits are required, and these further degrade the signal.
 As a result, accelerometer based servos are not as accurate as Direct Servo.
 The superiority of Direct Servo is derived from its simplicity.